andrew/ultimate-awesome/README.md

 - [awesome-video-object-detection](https://github.com/zhanghengdev/awesome-video-object-detection) - This is a list of awesome articles about object detection from video.
 - [awesome-kubernetes-operator-resources](https://github.com/calvin-puram/awesome-kubernetes-operator-resources) - A curated list of awesome resources: articles, books and videos about Kubernetes Operators.
 - [Data-Engineering-Roadmap](https://github.com/ErdemOzgen/Data-Engineering-Roadmap) - Roadmap for Data Engineering.
-- [awesome-ui](https://github.com/kevindeasis/awesome-ui) - An "Awesome" curated list but for design (UI & UX) resources.
-Contains theory, tutorials, books, libraries, and other resources.
 - [awesome-minimal-sites](https://github.com/nilbuild/awesome-minimal-sites) - An opinionated collection of minimal yet beautiful websites.
 - [Awesome-RL-based-Agentic-Search-Papers](https://github.com/ventr1c/Awesome-RL-based-Agentic-Search-Papers) - The official repository of "A Comprehensive Survey on Reinforcement Learning-based Agentic Search: Foundations, Roles, Optimizations, Evaluations, and Applications".
 - [awesome-dendron](https://github.com/dendronhq/awesome-dendron) - A big list of Dendron docs, talks, tools, examples, articles, extensions, vaults, showcases, and more that the internet has to offer.